UTSASRG/Scaler/docs/ReadMe.md

 **Steven and john have different opinions on what's the meaning of the cycles.** John thinks perf's cycle only report the longest duration in each sampling event, so there's no way to know how long each sub function actually executes.
 While steven thinks perf will report accurate sample count and just create a new output when it detects there's changes to call stack.

 **Let's use an example to illustrate the difference.** For example, john thinks in this example the output of perf can only tell us  **native_write_msr+0x6** took 97 cycles + 2489 cycles. **x86_pmu_enable+0x118** may take fewer cycles, but perf doesn't record it.
 While steven thinks the previous output means the first part of stack trace doesn't change for 97 cycles, and then switched to the stack trace on the bottom.
 So it can tell us  **native_write_msr+0x6** took 97 cycles + 2489 cycles, **x86_pmu_enable+0x118** also took  97 cycles + 2489 cycles.

-## A5 - Parameter Analysis

-- Thought 1

-For some known APIs eg: pthread library, system call.
-We already know their signature, so we can parse the parameters and do some analysis on them.
-Eg: Use them as ML features to predict latency .etc.

-## A6 - Casual profiling

-- Thought 1

-Like coz,, we can also delay function calls in hook functions and re-run the application to calculate potential speedup.
-(Steven will check if this has the potential to work)

-## A7 - Overcome stack protection

-- Thought 1

-Make libScalerHook work with libraries that compiles with stack protection.
-(Need to check how other tools bypass such limit.
-Maybe it's doable maybe it's not.
-For libraries that enables Intel CET, I think libScalerhook won't work at all.
-But intel CET seems to be disabled by default, so we may only need to worry about stack pointer protection.)

-## A8 - Debugging symbol sideload

-- Thought 1

-We could load debugging symbols seperately with libScalerhook, so we don't require debugging symbol in target application, but we still have deubgging information.

-## A9 - Code injection

-- Thought 1

-Inject code into process rather than link it to reduce dependency requirement.

-## A10 - Dynamic profiling

-- Thought 1
-Untinstall hook for functions that doesn't change much.